 For example, we have considered the potential overall impact of combining increased investment in bus services with a £2 fare cap and congestion charging in urban local authorities.
-This is just one example of the likely contribution to modal shift that can be expected from each type of policy change across London and the rest of England, to serve as a reference point for local decision-makers.
+This is just one example of the likely contribution to modal shift that can be expected from each type of policy change across Scotland, to serve as a reference point for local decision-makers.

-Figure 11: Composition of example modal shift policy package
+Figure 10: composition of example modal shift policy package